POSITION OVERVIEW — WHAT YOU’LL DO

 This position is full-time and based in downtown Bethesda, MD, just outside of Washington, DC. de Beaumont uses a hybrid work model, with employees working in the office on some days and from home on others; individual staff members’ work schedules are confirmed with direct supervisors.
 However, a few Foundation staff are fully remote, and a full-time remote work arrangement can be negotiated for the right candidate.
 All de Beaumont employees are required to attend quarterly all-staff meetings at the office in Bethesda.

 Compensation is commensurate with experience.
 The salary range is $85,000-95,000.
 The Foundation also offers excellent benefits and a collegial work environment.

-To apply, email your resume and cover letter as an attachment to firstname.lastname@example.org by April 14, 2023.
+To apply, email your resume and cover letter as an attachment to firstname.lastname@example.org.
 Please reference “CityHealth Senior Associate, Communications” in the subject line.
 Early submission is encouraged as applications will be reviewed on a rolling basis.

 The de Beaumont Foundation is an equal opportunity employer.
 Employment opportunities are based upon individual capabilities and qualifications without regard to race, gender, religion, sexual orientation, age, national origin, disability, veteran status, or any other protected characteristic as established under law.